Ari-Smith-Research/Ari-Smith-Research.github.io/catalog-of-works.md

 *Se non vero, trovato (after Giordano Bruno, Frances Yates, Morton Feldman, Andy Goldsworthy, and Stefania Heim)* for Solo Pianist - 2020, 14'

 *Form Against Ornament Rends the Firmament, While the Melody-Mediator Made Mends with Its Filament (Variations on Lorem Ipsum)* for Four-Octave Carillon (or Celesta, or Four-Octave Vibraphone) - 2019, 7'

+*Sonnet for the Woodlands* for Pianist and Spoken Word (either live, or pre-recorded and emanating from inside the piano) (text by the composer) - 2019, 4’

 *Gemini Contrived (For Seare Farhat)* for Solo Percussionist (Prepared Vibraphone, 29" Timpano, and Riveted Ride Cymbal) - 2019, variable duration